kennethgoodman/pythonClass/README.md

 ##### First program

+If you have trouble or want another look, here is a [tutorial](https://en.wikibooks.org/wiki/Python_Programming/Creating_Python_Programs).
+Otherwise just continue.

 After you download sublime (or you can use any text editor) open a new file and save it as: helloworld.py in the documents

 On the first line write: